shaposhnikoff/my_medium_articles_starred/postgres-multimaster-34f2446d5e14.md

 # Upgrading PostgreSQL on AWS RDS with minimum or zero downtime

-In this article I will share all the details regarding the upgrade of our databases on Amazon Cloud as well as unveil the reason why we ended up using Bucardo for asynchronous multi-master replication and why we have eventually upgraded our production database with downtime.
+In this article, I will share all the details regarding the upgrade of our databases on Amazon Cloud as well as unveil the reason why we ended up using Bucardo for asynchronous multi-master replication and why we have eventually upgraded our production database with downtime.

 ![](https://cdn-images-1.medium.com/max/2000/1*GMSzGUSUjPk_Muo-jm_XAQ.jpeg)